|LOST HOSPITALS OF LONDON|

 All the Hospital buildings, with the exception of one ward block at the southeast corner of the site, have been demolished.
 Most of the site has been redeveloped as a mix of small and large houses.
 At the south is the Oaklands House complex, a scheme of small houses of 10 to 8 rooms for people with learning difficulties, which belongs to the Surrey and Borders Partnership NHS Foundation Trust.
 The complex includes Bourne Lea.

 Perhaps the original fence and pillars of the Hospital on Coulsdon Road (left) and the original gateposts leading to Hambledon Road (right).

-One of the former ward blocks has been converted into housing.
+The former Nurses' Home has been converted into housing.

 Housing along St Lawrence Way at the north of the site.

 An open space in the centre of the site.

 Marcuse Road is at the centre of the site.

 The entrance to the Oaklands House complex is off Coulsdon Road to the south.

 Deacon JJ 1974 Tongue Tied: Fifty Years of Friendship in a Subnormality Hospital.
 London, National Society for Mentally Handicapped Children.